MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables.md

     ![Image.1 Create a variable](media/Automatically_created_variable_(draft).PNG)

 ## Pick an entity to use
-By default the question node will be created using the *Multiple choice options* entity, but you can also pick a different prebuilt entity, or custom pick by choosing what to identify from the node.
+By default the question node will be created using *Multiple choice options*, but you can also pick a different prebuilt or custom entity by choosing what to identify from the node.
 For example, you can choose **Person name** to use that entity.

 ![Image.2 Select an entity](media/Pick_an_entity_(draft).PNG)